6 Ways to Help Your Local Animal Shelter

 2. Volunteer at a Shelter

 Maybe fostering isn’t your thing because your landlord doesn’t allow pets, or you just know you’ll end up keeping all 12 kittens from that litter you bottle-fed.
 Volunteering at your local shelter may be the next best thing.
-At many overcrowded shelters, volunteers are dogs’ only hope to go for a walk.
-We don’t have to tell you how grateful a dog stuck in a kennel 24/7 will be for some fresh air and the chance to stretch their legs (and lift them on things).
+At many overcrowded shelters, volunteers are the best way for a dog to get a long walk, with time to sniff and play and connect with a person before heading back inside.
 Cats don’t need walks, but they still need affection and socialization.
 So, if you’re a cat person, head to your local shelter and go cage by cage doling out kitty cuddles.

 Rescue organizations also rely on volunteers to handle (read: show off) animals at adoption events and talk to prospective adopters.
 But if you’re more the behind-the-scenes type, ask your local shelter how else you can help — perhaps their adoption space needs a fresh coat of paint to make it more inviting?
 If you’re not afraid to roll up your sleeves, your local shelter will surely find something for you to help with.